 The HECM MBS Rate is generally equal to the weighted average of the interest rates on the underlying Participations (each, a "Participation Interest Rate").
 With respect to each Participation, the Participation Interest Rate generally equals the interest rate of the related HECM less the Servicing Fee Margin.
 The Servicing Fee Margin generally represents the amount of the servicing compensation payable to the Ginnie Mae Issuer and the Ginnie Mae guaranty fee.
 However, the Servicing Fee Margin may vary depending on the Issue Date of the HECM MBS and whether the servicing compensation for the HECM is paid on a flat monthly fee arrangement or as a portion of the mortgage interest rate.
-With respect to a HECM for which the servicing compensation is based on a flat, monthly fee arrangement, the Servicing Fee Margin (i) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.06% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued on a flet MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.25% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.25% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.25% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued on or after July 1, 2011 cannot be less than a per annum rate of 0.36% or more than 1.50%.
+With respect to a HECM for which the servicing compensation is based on a flat, monthly fee arrangement, the Servicing Fee Margin (i) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.36% or more than 1.50%.
+With respect to a HECM for which the servicing compensation is based on a portion of the mortgage interest rate, the Servicing Fee Margin (i) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.25% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.25% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.25% or more than 0.75%, and (ii) for a Participation backing a HECM MBS issued prior to July 1, 2011 cannot be less than a per annum rate of 0.36% or more than 1.50%.